 - Find healthy ways to deal with stress.
 Sex is much more than a way to relieve stress, but when your feelings are swirling it may feel as though it’s the only way that will work.
 That’s not true.
 Find what fills you up, and do more of that; time in nature, healthy hobbies, fulfilling work, etc.

 - Stay connected to other growing believers.
 You are not meant to battle alone.
 Choose to spend time around other believers who are growing spiritually, and who can be mutually supportive in choosing sexual integrity.
 Struggling with pornography?
-Check out www.xxxchurch.com.
-For a broader perspective, check out Every Man’s Battle and Every Woman’s Battle.
+Check out Covenant Eyes, SHE Recovery, www.xxxchurch.com, and our Prescription for Sexual Healing – God’s Way.

 - Choose your mental diet.
 Eating one potato chip will not remove your food cravings.
 Similarly, just one look will only fuel your sexual fires.
 Be honest about what makes you vulnerable, and choose to spend time in other places.
 Choose entertainment that helps strengthen your desire for sexual integrity.